 Top Free Streaming Services

-Regardless if you cut the cord it is possible to stream TV for free.
+Regardless of if you cut the cord, it is possible to stream TV for free.
 There are hundreds of free streaming apps that let you watch content for nothing.

-All you need to do to view content on these apps, in some cases, is create a free account.
+In some cases, all you need to do to view content on these apps is create a free account.

 These are trustworthy sites, and many are owned by large conglomerates like Paramount or FOX.
 Many cord-cutting guides overlook these sites as a way to view content.